Parliamentary.ai

 Overview

-The Act of Union Bill proposes significant constitutional reforms for the United Kingdom, redefining the relationship between the UK government and the devolved administrations in England, Scotland, Wales, and Northern Ireland.
-The bill includes a referendum to determine whether the proposed changes will come into effect, along with options for different governmental structures within England and for the House of Lords.
+The Act of Union Bill proposes significant constitutional changes for the United Kingdom, redefining the relationship between the UK government and the devolved administrations in England, Scotland, Wales, and Northern Ireland.
+The bill includes options for establishing a directly elected English Parliament or a system of regional devolution in England, while granting greater autonomy to the other devolved administrations.
+Crucially, the bill's implementation is contingent on a nationwide referendum.

 Description